When You Arrive

 Upon admission, you will receive hospital information, including a Patient and Family Information booklet.

-Maternity patients should come directly to the Admissions Desk at the main entrance of Anderson Regional Medical Center.
-A hospital representative will take you to Labor and Delivery unit.
+Maternity patients should come directly to the Admissions Desk at Anderson Regional Birth Center.

 What to Bring